-The Kalibr Russian hypersonic cruise missile, that travels at Mach 5+, has an effective range of several hundred kilometres.
+The Kalibr Russian hypersonic cruise missile, that travels at Mach 2.5 to 5+, has an effective range of several hundred kilometres.
 It is not known how many of these missiles the Russians have in active service, but they seem to have a lot.
 They can be fired from a variety of platforms.
 They are being used in substantial part to knock out Ukrainian ammo dumps, particularly those hoarding western-supplied ammunition.

 Russia has a tradition, that the United States does not have, of short-range tactical ballistic missiles with hypersonic speeds fired from ground installations or even shoulder-mounted.